 For the Studio

-I recently grabbed the Audio 2000 combo kit for SHIFT Communications for doing in-person webinars.
+I recently grabbed the Audio 2000 combo kit for Trust Insights for doing in-person webinars.
 It’s a great little system that does a good job with the basics using one headset mic and one handheld mic.
 The outputs on it are the only tricky part – it’s either XLR out or 1/4″ unbalanced out, which means that if you want it to go into your computer, you’re going to need some adapters.
 I took a 1/4″ to 1/4″ cable and plugged it into a Creative Soundblaster USB external device, which then sent USB audio into my Mac.
 It’s not the cleanest or most elegant setup, but it did the job just fine for a webinar I did with Chris Brogan.

 For the Single Person Webinar